Glucosamine N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and D-glucosamine, whereas its two products are CoA and N-acetyl-D-glucosamine.
+The two substrates of this enzyme are D-glucosamine and acetyl-CoA.
+Its products are N-acetylglucosamine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:D-glucosamine N-acetyltransferase.
 Other names in common use include glucosamine acetylase, and glucosamine acetyltransferase.
-This enzyme participates in aminosugars metabolism.
+It participates in the metabolism of amino sugars.